shananas/KH2FormRando/README.md

 When using Randomize.exe
 Base Sora can only be regular Sora, Wisdom Form, Limit Form, or Anti Form.

+Now if Base Sora isnt vanilla Base Sora will have access to a random set of its action abilities viewable in the forms menu.
+If Valor Form is replaced by Base Sora look at Valors ability list to see what action abilities Base Sora can use.
+Thanks to num for this.

 Everything else is fully random.
 Form exp requirements stay vanilla(So in whatever replaced Limit Form you still need to use limits to level it).
 EX: if Final Form becomes Base Sora have fun leveling up final as Base Sora.